UKCloud/documentation/articles/azure/azs-how-create-azure-group.md

 ## Creating a group for Azure users

-Rather than granting permissions to each individual user, you should first create a group and add your Azure users to that group.
+Rather than granting permissions to individual users, we recommend that you first create a group and add your Azure users to that group.

 To create a group in the Azure portal: